Chart Color Schemes

 Health

-Greensborough's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts
+Health outcomes in Greensborough are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

 The rate of private health cover is very high at approximately 56% of the total population (~12,078 people), compared to 60.3% across Greater Melbourne.
 The most common medical conditions in the area are arthritis and mental health issues, impacting 8.5 and 8.4% of residents respectively.
 68.0% of residents declare themselves completely clear of medical ailments, compared to 69.3% across Greater Melbourne.
 As of 21 June 2021, the area has 21.6% of residents aged 65 and over (4,608 people), which is higher than the 19.8% in Greater Melbourne.
-This indicates that Greensborough's health profile is broadly in line with the general population.
+This aligns with the general population's health profile.

 Frequently Asked Questions - Health